 Breanne’s interview was a casual porch-interview, over some quality glasses of water.
-We talked about her blossoming Nail School project, which is leading towards a Nails Across America tour next summer in a canned-ham trailer re-purposed as a nail salon, trading manicures for stories, art, things, stuff, meeting people and making the world happy through fancy nails.
-Breanne is currently a lecturer in art + design at SUNY Purchase and adjunct professor in graphic design at Ramapo College in New Jersey, in addition to going to Nail School four nights a week.
+We talked about her growing Nail School project, which is leading towards her Nails Across America tour next summer in a canned-ham trailer re-purposed as a nail salon.
+She’ll be trading manicures for stories, art, things and stuff; meeting people and making the world happy through fancy nails.
+Breanne is currently lecturing in art + design at SUNY Purchase, as well as an Adjunct Professor in Graphic Design at Ramapo College in New Jersey, in addition to attending Nail School four nights a week.
 She holds an MFA from RISD and a BFA from the University of Texas, Arlington.

-Breanne talked about how it’s a strange line between her art, business as art, and art as business. she’d love to be able to sustain herself through the future by doing nails.
-But that requires having people pay traditional fees and she is interested in using barter systems to engage with people in the salon. can that fit into actually having it as a profitable business at the same time?
-Can the piece be an interactive profitable business AND art piece?
+Breanne talked about how it’s a strange line between her art, business as art, and art as business.
+She’d love to be able to sustain herself in the future by doing nails.
+However that would require her clients to pay traditional fees, and she’s more interested in using barter systems to engage with people in the salon.
+Can the piece be an interactive profitable business AND art piece simultaneously?

-Breanne is currently writing and sending out grant applications to help fund the purchase of the trailer, the tour itself, and other related supplies and design work for the project.
-She also currently needs 4 new tires on her car, which she drives approximately 500 miles per week to travel to Nail School and to her professor jobs.
+Breanne is currently writing and sending out grant applications to fund purchasing the trailer, the tour itself, and other related supplies and design work for the project.
+She also currently needs four new tires on her car, which she drives approximately 500 miles per week to travel to Nail School and to her Professor positions.
 She recently purchased a portable nail salon table.

 what are you doing upstate at wasszzieacyockk?? what is an art residency anyway? you’re a doctor? you’re a student? you’re not a student but you’re in school, right? where do you live now?